The Sun's Supergranulation: Classical fluid theory and phenomenological models

 \subsubsection{Effects of temperature boundary conditions}

-An interesting theoretical suggestion on the problem of supergranulation was made by \cite{vdb74}, who considered the case of steady finite-amplitude thermal convection cells in the presence of fixed heat flux boundary conditions imposed at the top and bottom of the layer.
-He showed that the convection pattern in this framework has much smaller temperature fluctuations than in the standard Rayleigh-B\'enard model with fixed temperature boundary conditions.
-This makes this case quite interesting for the supergranulation problem, considering that intensity fluctuations at supergranulation scales are rather elusive (see Section~\ref{obsintensity}).
+A somewhat different phenomenological proposal was made by \cite{vdb74}.
+He considered the case of steady finite-amplitude thermal convection cells in the presence of fixed heat flux boundary conditions imposed at the top and bottom of the layer, and showed that the convection pattern in this framework has much smaller temperature fluctuations than in the standard Rayleigh--B\'enard model with fixed temperature boundary conditions.
+This is interesting in the context of the supergranulation problem, considering that intensity fluctuations at supergranulation scales are somewhat elusive (see Sect.~\ref{obsintensity}).

-Even more interestingly, fixed heat flux boundary conditions naturally favour marginally stable convection cells with infinite horizontal extent compared to the layer depth, or convection cells with a very large but finite horizontal extent when a weak modulation of the heat flux is allowed for \citep{sparrow64,hurle67,vdb74,busse78,chapman80,depassier81}.
-This case is therefore very different from the standard Rayleigh-B\'enard case with fixed temperature boundary conditions, which gives rise to cells with aspect ratio of order unity.
-In this framework, there is no need to invoke deep convection to produce supergranulation-scale convection.
+Fixed heat flux boundary conditions naturally favour marginally stable convection cells with infinite horizontal extent compared to the layer depth, or convection cells with a very large but finite horizontal extent when a weak modulation of the heat flux is allowed for \citep{sparrow64,hurle67,vdb74,busse78,chapman80,depassier81}.
+This case is, therefore, very different from the standard Rayleigh--B\'enard case with fixed temperature boundary conditions, which gives rise to cells with aspect ratio of order unity.
+The interesting qualitative feature of this boundary-condition effect is that it naturally selects very flat, anisotropic convection cells and, therefore, alleviates the need to invoke convection at depths comparable to the typical horizontal scale of supergranulation.